resir014/resir014.xyz/_posts/article/2021-01-18-please-tell-us-how-you-solved-the-problem.md

   <figcaption><a href="https://xkcd.com/979/">"Wisdom of the Ancients"</a> - xkcd.com</figcaption>
 </figure>

-In the next section, I ask every single one in the developer communities I participate in to practice good etiquette in asking help from the internet.
+In the next section, I ask everyone in the developer communities I participate in to practice good etiquette in asking help from the internet.
 All you need to do is simple.

 ---